-The Department of Primary Health Care and General Practice is involved in teaching students at all levels in the Advanced Learning in Medicine (ALM) course in Wellington.
-Students attend the Wellington campus for ALM years 4, 5 and 6 of the MBChB degree.
+The Department of Primary Health Care and General Practice in Wellington is involved in teaching 4th, 5th and 6th year students in the Advanced Learning in Medicine (ALM) course, as part of the MBChB degree.

-Teaching in the Department is research informed and also drives educational research.
-Recent research topics have included the teaching of Chronic Condition Management, Palliative Care teaching, Interdisciplinary teaching , and the teaching of Genital Examination.
-The courses is regularly evaluated and changes made as needed.
+Teaching in the Department is research informed and drives educational research.
+Recent research topics have included the teaching of Chronic Condition Management, Palliative Care teaching, Interdisciplinary teaching and the teaching of Genital Examination.
+The courses are regularly evaluated and changes are made as needed.

-General practice is taught in conjunction with Public Health – each discipline taking primary responsibility for 5 weeks of the combined 10 week module.
-This involves clinical tutors in the community, as well as tutors from a number of different disciplines within the School
+The fourth year Primary Health Care & General Practice module is taught in conjunction with Public Health – each discipline taking primary responsibility for 5 weeks of the combined 10 week module.
+This involves clinical tutors in the community, as well as tutors from a number of different disciplines within the School.

-Based at the Wellington School, this 2 week module allows for consolidation of principles of Primary Health Care and General Practice and preparation for the extended clinical placement in the Trainee Intern year.
+The fifth year Primary Health Care and General Practice module runs for 2 weeks and allows for consolidation of the principles of Primary Health Care and General Practice and preparation for the extended clinical placement in the Trainee Intern year.

-Students are exposed to advanced General Practice concepts such as travel medicine, management of sexual assault and injecting drug users.
-There is also a strong emphasis on professionalism including communication, interdisciplinary practice and medico-legal issues.
+Students are exposed to advanced General Practice concepts such as travel medicine, dermatology and management of sexual assault.
+Clinically focused preparation for the TI year includes learning skills such as prescribing, minor surgery and genital examinations.
+There is also a strong emphasis on professionalism including communication, medico-legal issues and interprofessional practice.

 The Trainee Intern General Practice module is a 6 week module, plus one week equivalent of Urgent Care experience which may be co-located or a stand-alone week.

-Contracts are in place with a number of teaching practices in rural areas and provincial towns in the lower North Island to ensure you get the quality teaching and good clinical experience necessary to meet the educational objectives of this module.
-Trainee Interns are sent placement options in August of the previous year.
+Students will spend the majority of this module on clinical placement in General Practices in the lower North Island.
+Contracts are in place with a number of teaching practices in rural areas and provincial towns in the lower North Island to ensure students get the quality teaching and clinical experience necessary to meet the educational objectives of this module.
+Trainee Interns are sent placement options in August of the year prior.

 Tairāwhiti Interprofessional Education Programme (TIPE)

-Health Workforce NZ is funding this collaborative project with several training partners - the University of Otago (UoO) and Eastern Institute of Technology (EIT) in Tairāwhiti.
-This very successful programme brings undergraduate students from eight different health disciplines together to learn and gain clinical experience working with Māori communities and other health providers in rural New Zealand.
-The IPE programme has now completed the pilot and Health Workforce NZ has announced continued support until 2018
+Health Workforce NZ funds this collaborative project with the University of Otago (UoO) and Eastern Institute of Technology (EIT) in Tairāwhiti.
+This very successful programme brings together undergraduate students from eight different health disciplines to learn and gain clinical experience working with Māori communities and other health providers in rural New Zealand.

 What do the students get from these placements?